Auch eine Geschichte der Philosophie (This Too a History of Philosophy)

 Habermas himself, as in his previous works, sees a close alignment of the two.
 The normative implications he draws will not surprise veteran readers.
 A “detranscendentalized concept of rational liberty”—the result of the three-thousand-year dialogue of faith and knowledge—forms “the key to a universalist rational morality that makes possible the discursive resolution of moral conflicts, even with a multiplicity of heterogeneous voices.”
 In turn, the “historical traces of those moral-practical learning processes” traced over his study are deposited in “the practices and legal guarantees of democratic constitutional states.”
 In short, modern constitutions create the institutional framework for a participatory public sphere, the heart of democratic life.
 Here, citizens are bound only by the force of the better argument and can reach agreement across cultural divides.

-A tension persists between Habermas’s political ideals and his historical framework.
-His story’s European origin collides with its universal intent.
+A tension persists between Habermas’s political ideals and his historical framework: European origins collide with universal intent.

 It is an appealing vision.
 At a time when a global pandemic has only exacerbated spiraling inequalities, pervasive racism, and xenophobic insurgencies on both sides of the Atlantic, Habermas suggests that humanity already possesses the resources for levelheaded debate oriented toward the common good.
 Yet a tension persists between Habermas’s political ideals and his historical framework.
 The gap is not so much one of theory and practice, which Habermas readily acknowledges.
 Instead, his story’s European origin collides with its universal intent.
 Habermas insists that postmetaphysical reason—because it refuses to take refuge in foundational certainties—provides a basis for the inter-cultural dialogue necessary to confront global crises of climate change, mass migration, and unregulated markets.
 But by tracing the emergence of modern rationality solely to a Western, and Christian, learning process, he elides the historical reckoning necessary for any such dialogue.